craigbarnes/showdown/README.md

 * Allow installation via [LuaRocks]
 * Keep scroll position after reloading
-* Add some way of opening files once running to allow launching without command-line arguments
 * Add support for drag and drop
 * Add support for other compile-to-html languages and use `g_content_type_guess()` to determine how to render